 Stay On The High Side

-When you’re sailing in light air, single-handing is relatively easy – the sailboat lies mostly flat on her lines, wind changes happen slowly, there’s plenty time to make adjustments, and your position on the sailboat doesn’t matter much.
+When you’re sailing in light air, single-handing is relatively easy – the sailboat lies mostly flat on her lines, wind changes happen slowly, there’s plenty of time to make adjustments, and your position on the sailboat doesn’t matter much.
 Normal sheeting works fine under these conditions.
-You can take your time to move over the leeward winch while keeping a steady helm without much effect.
+You can take your time to move over to the leeward winch while keeping a steady helm without much effect.

-But as the wind picks up, conditions change – the sailboat heels over, wind changes can happen in a heartbeat, you have to make adjustments quickly, and the position of your weight on the sailboat matters very much.
+But as the wind picks up, conditions change – the sailboat heels over, wind shifts can happen in a heartbeat, you have to make adjustments quickly, and the position of your weight on the sailboat matters very much.
 Normal sheeting doesn’t work well under these conditions.

 Cross-sheeting puts the end of the working sheet on the windward winch right next to you where you can easily reach it without moving.
-You can maintain ballast and tiller control while you work the winch.
+You can maintain weight distribution and tiller control while you work the winch.
 With practice, you may even be able to harden the sheet without looking at it.
 Try that with normal sheeting!

 Sit Still and Stay Safe

 Cross-sheeting makes single-handing safer.
 The less you move around on the sailboat, the more you can keep your attention on sailing under control and the less chance you’ll accidentally round up, broach, or fall overboard.
-However you do it with normal sheeting, you’re in a poor ballast position and unprepared to react to a sudden gust of wind.
+However you do it with normal sheeting, you’re in a poor position and unprepared to react to a sudden gust of wind.
 Cross-sheeting keeps you on top of the situation, literally.
 And if you don’t need to move around, the sheet running across the cockpit won’t be in your way as much as it first seems.
 On the contrary, it can be convenient, as I’ll explain next.

 n’t Sweat It